nikbearbrown/Enhancing-Trust-in-LLMs-Algorithms-for-Comparing-and-Interpreting-LLMs/README.md

 The Hallucination Score is a critical metric for assessing LLM reliability and factual consistency.
 By quantifying hallucinations, it enables data-driven refinements, improves user trust, and enhances model safety.
 Future research should focus on scalable hallucination detection techniques, application-specific benchmarking, and real-time fact-checking integrations to further reduce LLM misinformation risks.

-Here is the corrected text with all references formatted according to APA (7th edition) style:

----

 ## 12 Knowledge Stratification Strategy